 I consider a net worth statement to be a snapshot of your current financial picture, so when it comes time to draw from my RRSP and distribute the RESP to my kids, net worth will decrease accordingly.

-We bought our home in 2011 and even though the real-estate market has gone up I continue to list its value at purchase price.
+We bought our home in 2011 and even though the real-estate market has gone up I had typically listed its value at purchase price.
 I’ve since factored our basement development into the equation and increased our home value by $25,000.
 This year I bumped up the value by 2 percent (which is still less than its city-assessed value).

 Final thoughts and a look to 2018

 My goal is to amass a net worth of $1 million by the end of 2020.
 That’s only three full years away, so we’ll have to continue to see $100,000+ increases (and then some) each year to make that happen.

 After that, the goal is to reach financial freedom by age 45, which is less than seven years away!